mlabuda2/nf-tower-docs/docs/secrets/overview.md

     ```

 ### ECS Agent permissions
-The ECS Agent uses the [Batch Execution role](https://docs.aws.amazon.com/batch/latest/userguide/execution-IAM-role.html#create-execution-role) to communicate with the AWS Secrets Manager.
+The ECS Agent uses the [Batch Execution role](https://docs.aws.amazon.com/batch/latest/userguide/execution-IAM-role.html#create-execution-role) to communicate with AWS Secrets Manager.

 1. If your AWS Batch compute environment does not have an assigned execution role, create one.
 2. If your AWS Batch compute environment already has an assigned execution role, augment it.

-=== "IAM Permissions"
+=== "IAM permissions"
     1. Add the [`AmazonECSTaskExecutionRolePolicy` managed policy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonECSTaskExecutionRolePolicy.html).

-    2. Add this inline policy (**TO DO: REPLACE POLICY AT SOURCE: (../_templates/aws-batch/secrets-policy-execution-role.json){:target='\_blank'} ):
+    2. Add this inline policy:
     ```json
     {
         "Version": "2012-10-17",